Planning for Equity, Accessibility, and Community Health

 PEACH will continue to consult with persons who experience barriers to access first-hand, and develop innovative research questions alongside our partner institutions.
 Through our work, we seek to bring together groups with diverse expertise to share and grow knowledge between stakeholders.
 Opportunities for students to get involved with our research will be posted to this website when available.
 PEACH also organizes public lectures and events that offer a platform for sharing knowledge.

 Our team is always looking for opportunities to work with other sectors and community partners.
-We invite you to reach out to us at firstname.lastname@example.org.
+Please reach out to us at email@example.com.